meshery/meshkit/README.md

-# MeshKit for Layer5 projects
+# MeshKit for Meshery and it's ecosystem
-A toolkit for Layer5's microservices.
+A toolkit for Meshery's microservices and various individual architectural components to reuse and share common functionality.
 Learn more: [Introducing MeshKit and the Meshery Adapter Library](https://layer5.io/blog/meshery/introducing-meshkit-and-the-meshery-adapter-library)

 ### Instructions for making custom dictionary entries